chz05/assassyn/python/assassyn/ramulator2/ramulator2.md

 make
 ```

-This creates `libwrapper.so` in the `build/lib/` directory, which PyRamulator loads at runtime.
+This creates `libwrapper` (with the appropriate OS extension) in the `build/lib/` directory, which PyRamulator loads at runtime.

 ## Cross-Validation Suite